EU plans to counter Russia with food diplomacy in North Africa, Balkans | Headlines

 The 27-member bloc also wants to boost international efforts to mitigate the impact of shortages and will together with the U.N.
 World Food Programme announce new initiatives on Tuesday.
 EU officials say French diplomats have considered the setting up of a global food distribution mechanism for poorer nations, while Hungary has suggested boosting the EU's agricultural output by altering its climate goals.

-Meanwhile, the Food and Agriculture Organization of the United Nations (FAO) was considering a food import financing facility, EU officials said.
+Meanwhile, the Food and Agriculture Organization of the United Nations (FAO) confirmed that it was considering a food import financing facility.
 However, the EU's foreign affairs service said cooperation with the FAO's Director-General Qu Dongyu over global food insecurity was "challenging", an EU document seen by Reuters showed, adding that the EU was pushing the FAO to act quickly.

-The FAO had no immediate comment on a food financing facility or its director's relations with the EU.
+The FAO did not comment on Qu's relations with the EU.
 In a list of recommendations on the FAO's website Qu says: "Countries dependent on food imports from Russia and Ukraine should look for alternative suppliers to absorb the shock."

 AID PACKAGE Brussels considers Russia's communication campaigns on the food crisis as disinformation, the first diplomat said, adding that the EU is not restricting food trade with Russia.